Pregnancy Diary Week 6

-Pregnancy Week 6 - How Is Your Baby Growing?
+Pregnancy Diary Week 6: How Is Your Baby Growing?

 By the sixth week of your pregnancy, your baby’s cheeks, ears, eyes, nose and jaws should have started developing.
 Other essential organs such as the lungs, liver and kidney are beginning to develop.
 During the 6th week of your pregnancy, the baby’s heart begins to become functional and this week, it starts to pump blood.
 Red blood cells are now circulating through the foetus by this time.